Eltako/series62ip/README.md

-# Eltako Series 62 IP
+# Eltako SERIES 62-IP

-This repository is the starting point for all things related to the Eltako Series 62 IP.
+This repository is the starting point for all things related to the Eltako SERIES 62-IP.
 If you have questions, want to report a bug or request a feature that is not specific to another repository, then this is the right place to do so.

-## What is the Eltako Series 62 IP
+## What is the Eltako SERIES 62-IP

 ## Tools

-In the following we give a short summary of tools that may come in handy when working with Eltako Series 62 IP devices.
+In the following we give a short summary of tools that may come in handy when working with Eltako SERIES 62-IP devices.

 ### Provision devices